Bastardkb/bastardkb.github.io/fw/procyon-compile.md

 Building from source is useful to people who want to customize their keyboard and keymaps beyond what Via offers.
 You will have to modify the keymap `C` code, and from there compile your firmware either using Github actions or the local command line.

-If that seems too complicated, you can also use one of the [release firmware](https://github.com/Bastardkb/qmk_userspace/releases/latest) builds.
+If that seems too complicated, you can also use one of the [release firmware](https://github.com/Bastardkb/qmk_userspace/releases/tag/prerelease) builds.

+Right now the code for the Dilemma V3 and Dilemma MAX V3 is not on the master branch of our QMK fork.
+This is because we are waiting for features to merge into the main QMK repository, and need to use the `bkb-develop` branch meanwhile.

+Because of this, compiling your own image requires some additional steps.
+Otherwise, the process is quite similar to the regular one.

+{: .note }
-If you are compiling for the Dilemma V3/Dilemma MAX V3, you can check the [specific instructions here][dilemma].
+In this page, we will compile a custom keymap for the `3x5_3` Dilemma V3.
+If you need to compile an image for the `4x6_4` Dilemma MAX V3, just change the options accordingly.

 # Pre-requisites